Martin-Lacroix/C-Galerkin-FEM/README.md

 ## Use

 The nodes of an element and the domain border must be generated counterclockwise.
-For the Python code, move to the folder containing the source codes and directly launch example.py in any Python 3 compiler, the result is placed in an output folder.
+For the Python code, move to the folder containing the source codes and directly launch an test case in any Python 3 compiler, the result is placed in an output folder.
 ```css
 python laplace.py
 python diffusion.py